-Eclectus diets are very different to that of any other parrot species.
-They have a longer digestive tract & some can do poorly on seed & pellet diets.
-Diets high in pellets have been known to cause Eclectus parrots to have an overdose in vitamins which can result in feather destruction, toe tapping & behaviours such as screaming & aggression.
+Eclectus diets are different to that of any other parrot species.
+The Eclectus has a longer digestive tract and some can do poorly on seed or pellet diet.
+Diets high in pellets have been known to cause Eclectus parrots to have an overdose in vitamins which can result in feather destruction, toe tapping and unwanted behaviours such as screaming and aggression.
 Some Eclectus parrots are more sensitive to their diets than others.
 Coloured or artificial pellets

-can also have an impact on their health.
+can also have an impact on some Eclectus health later on in their life.

-It is recommended your Eclectus have at least an 80% natural soft food diet & 20% everything else including treats, seed & pellet.
+It is recommended your Eclectus have at least an 80% natural soft food diet and 20% of everything else including treats, nuts, seed and pellets.

-Eclectus parrots can eat 3 meals per day but many owners do feed 2 meals per day.
-Eclectus are known to be grazers.
-They tend to graze on their food throughout the day as well as eating 2 or 3 square meals.
-They don't tend to become overweight eating like this if they’re given a healthy daily diet & offered a large variety daily.
-Everything in moderation.
+Eclectus parrots can eat up to 3 meals per day but many owners do feed only 2 meals per day.
+Eclectus are known to be grazers as well so you can also provide foraging foods in between their meal times.
+The Eclectus doesn't tend to become overweight eating like this if they’re given a healthy daily diet of fresh raw foods such as sprouts, fruit and veggies.

 Eggs